ErinaBlakiqi/Siguri-e-te-dhenave-Detyra-2/README.md

     The Trifid Cipher is a cryptographic technique that combines elements of substitution and transposition ciphers to encrypt messages.
     The key points provided are:
       1. Preparation of the alphabet for encryption, including a secret key provided by the user.
-      2. Arranging the alphabet to create a random permutation of letters.
+      2. Arranging the remaining alphabet after the secret keyword.
       3. Creation of a three-dimensional cube to represent the prepared alphabet for encryption.
       4. Retrieve the plaintext from the input.
       5. Identification of coordinates for each letter from the plaintext using the three-dimensional cube.